 Does it work?
 We believe it does.
 Recently we ran a program for one of our clients, ALPS Brands.
 We worked with the client to set the goals and the channels in which to execute the strategy.
 For this effort, we used the SRAX tool to target the channels of programmatic desktop and mobile display for FaceBook and Instagram their email.

 We used the programmatic piece to draw audiences into a re-targeting pool to funnel them into converting within the three channels selected and to reduce the prospecting costs for new customers.
-Re-targeting them allowed us to get a head start on paid social, so we were able to drive the ultimate cost per million (CPM) down on social channels for audiences that were converting.
+Re-targeting them allowed us to get a head start on paid social, so we were able to drive the ultimate cost per thousand (CPM) down on social channels for audiences that were converting.
 Some highlights from the effort were

 - For the email channel we guaranteed a Click Through Rate (CTR) of 1% and delivered 11% CTR